 The virtual ExpressRoute circuits are redundant globally and will follow standard BGP routing practices.
 This is why we recommend two physical circuits per egress to your provider in an active/active configuration.

 See the FAQ page for more information on services supported, costs, and configuration details.
 See the ExpressRoute locations article for information on the list of connectivity providers offering Microsoft peering support.
 We've also recorded a 10-part Azure ExpressRoute for Office 365 Training series on Channel 9 to help explain the concepts more thoroughly.

 Ensuring route symmetry

 The Office 365 front end servers are accessible on both the Internet and ExpressRoute.
-These servers will prefer to route over ExpressRoute circuits when both are available.
+These servers will prefer to route back to on-premises over ExpressRoute circuits when both are available.
 Because of this there is a possibility of route asymmetry if traffic from your network prefers to route over your Internet circuits.
 Asymmetrical routes are a problem because devices that perform stateful packet inspection can block return traffic that follows a different path than the outbound packets followed.

 Regardless of whether you initiate a connection to Office 365 over the Internet or ExpressRoute, the source must be a publicly routable address.
 With many customers peering directly with Microsoft, having private addresses where duplication is possible between customers isn't feasible.

 The following are scenarios where communications from Office 365 to your on-premises network will be initiated.
 To simplify your network design, we recommend routing these over the Internet path.